Two removal

 'The buildings are shaken from the ground.'

-It's OK in an ordinary way but if you put any pressure on them, if you lean on them, there's no way of knowing - you can't depend on them.
+an ordinary way but if you put any pressure on them, if you lean on

 'It's something that engineers are very aware of.
 The ironwork is incredibly heavy so if it falls off it can be a disaster.